Aspiring Home Stagers Battle “Same Old, Same Old”

 Think about it.
 The worst thing that could possibly happen is that it wouldn’t work and you’d be out your start up costs and the cost of the program which would be somewhere around the $1500 mark in total.
 That’s not a significant investment in the overall scheme of things, especially when you consider the feeling you will have just knowing that you took the risk and refused to settle for a life of “same old, same old” even if it wasn’t making you happy.
 Because no matter what happens, you’ll be able to take that lesson with you through the rest of your life in whatever you do.

-Have a question for Debra?
-Ask or leave a comment below!
+Have a question for Debra or want to leave a comment?
+Click here.